chricha1/chricha1.github.io/finalproject/finalproject.md

 Question: Does the presence of art organizations affect crime rates in Baltimore City?

 The first thing I had to do was gather [crime data](https://data.baltimorecity.gov/Public-Safety/BPD-Part-1-Victim-Based-Crime-Data/wsfq-mvij/data) for Baltimore City.
-I downloaded the csv file and used SQL to extract all crimes for 2014 only, then created a new shapefile for 2014 crimes.
+I edited the [original 2014 Crimes .csv file](https://data.baltimorecity.gov/Public-Safety/BPD-Part-1-Victim-Based-Crime-Data/wsfq-mvij/data) to separate addresses and coordinates (https://trumpexcel.com/split-multiple-lines/).
+Then I added an empty column before
+“Crime Date” → =TEXT(B1,"yyyymmdd") which would order all crimes by year, month, then date so that I could later select only 2014 crimes using SQL.

+I also edited the [original Art Organizations file](https://data.baltimorecity.gov/Culture-Arts/Baltimore-Arts-Organizations/r4ur-u5nm) to get [coordinates](http://www.gpsvisualizer.com/geocoder/) of each arts organization.

 Once I had all homicides and shootings that occurred in Baltimore City in 2014, I used Python to select and count these specific crimes by neighborhood.
-I also used [neighborhood census data](https://data.baltimorecity.gov/Neighborhoods/2010-Census-Neighborhoods/r3qj-2ifh) to take into account the population of each neighborhood.
+I also used [neighborhood census data](https://data.baltimorecity.gov/Neighborhoods/2010-Census-Neighborhoods/r3qj-2ifh) to take into account the population in each neighborhood.

+I used Python to count number of arts organizations in each neighborhood.
+I added 2 new columns in the Neighborhoods 2010 shapefile: count_crimes and count_art in order to perform Moran's I analysis later.

 ```python
 lyrPts = iface.addVectorLayer("Z:/ges486/final_proj/all2014homi_shoot.shp", "Crimes", "ogr")